kmarkus/microblx/docs/dev/001-blockdiagram-composition.md

 This concept is focused on outlining the basic mechanisms to allow composition for the function block composition DSL.
-Advanced concepts as automatic schedule computation are foreseen in the design, but not in the scope of this effort.
+Advanced concepts as automatic schedule computation are foreseen in the design, but not in the scope of this concept.

 ### Model extensions